-In a recent article, Tomasz Tunguz explained why individuals naturally overestimate their contribution to a team project.
+Tomasz Tunguz explained in one of his articles why individuals naturally overestimate their contribution to a team project.
 He explained that we all have a natural bias because we can see all the hard work that we are contributing to a team effort, and fail to fully comprehend the work that others are also putting in.
 This leads to resentment among team members who feel that - rightly or wrongly - they alone are carrying the team.

 So what can be done to create better visibility and a sense of common purpose between large, federated teams?

 The right tools like Cutover make all the difference.
 When you have large, globally distributed teams it’s impossible to get everyone in a room and difficult to communicate what everyone is doing at once.
 The Cutover platform provides:

 - Enterprise-wide visibility, keeping everyone on the same page and allowing individuals to see their actions in the context of the event as a whole.
 This also helps those running the event to see who is doing what and when, making it easy to solve issues or prevent them before they even happen.

 - A comprehensive audit trail for post-event learning and regulatory reporting.
 This avoids reliance on human memory which can be flawed and instead provides real data on who did what and when.

 - Real-time data, which allows people to make data-based decisions rather than relying on ad-hoc updates via phone and email.
 While human judgment will still be vital for using this data, decisions no longer have to be made using incomplete information.

 - Increased collaboration due to better visibility and communications which avoids friction between departments and siloing of teams and information.

 Whether teams are big or small, collocated or geographically dispersed, visibility, communication and collaboration are essential for producing the best results.